rehierl/node-tree-outliner/3-1-0-design-2.md

 Consequently, a section is a sequence of strictly subsequent nodes.
 That is, a section has no gaps in between its nodes.

-However, this statement requires that all the nodes are being associated with their sections while they are being entered.
-That is, because exit events are executed in reversed order.
+However, this clarification requires that all the nodes are being associated with their sections while they are being entered.
+That is, because exit events are executed in reverse order.

 Consequently, sections can not accurately represent the contents of an ordered node tree, if nodes would have to be associated while they are being exited.
+That is, because these sections could contain nodes in an order that is in conflict with the order of the node tree.

 **CLARIFICATION**
 The very first node of a section is not necessarily strictly subsequent to its